fablecode/wikia/README.md

 # Wikia
-Wikia is a c# library that makes it easy to access wikia website data.
+Wikia is a C# library that makes it easy to access wikia website data.

 Every wiki has its API accessible through URL: {wikidomain}/api/v1/.